fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 See also [this FAQ](#user-content-faq92).

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.
-Each time you move a message into this folder you'll train FairEmail that similar messages belong in this folder.
+Each time you move a message into this folder you'll train FullEmail that similar messages belong in this folder.
-Each time you move a message out of this folder you'll train FairEmail that similar messages do not belong in this folder.
+Each time you move a message out of this folder you'll train FullEmail that similar messages do not belong in this folder.
-After moving some messages into the 'marketing' folder, FairEmail will start moving similar messages automatically into this folder.
+After moving some messages into the 'marketing' folder, FullEmail will start moving similar messages automatically into this folder.
-Or, the other way around, after moving some messages out of the 'marketing' folder, FairEmail will stop moving similar messages automatically into this folder.
+Or, the other way around, after moving some messages out of the 'marketing' folder, FullEmail will stop moving similar messages automatically into this folder.
 This will work best with messages with similar content (email addresses, subject and message text).

 Classification should be considered as a best guess - it might be a wrong guess, or the classifier might not be confident enough to make any guess.